dfalveargOT/RobotPlanningControl/README.md

 # Autonomous Robotics – Planning and Control

-Autonomous robots are designed to perform assigned tasks with minimal human supervision.
-This requires the robot’s capabilities to perceive its surroundings, find its own location, identify obstacles to avoid, determine the destination to reach, and compute a trajectory to control its motors, maneuvering toward its destination along the computed path.

-To achieve this level of autonomy, robotics scientists and engineers must have a deep understanding of the operation of sensors and actuators, as well as the foundations of control and planning necessary to realize autonomous robotic systems.
-This course introduces the basic tenets of robot planning and control, alongside related concepts in localization, sensing, and perception.
+This course delves into the essential principles of autonomous robotics, focusing on the development of systems capable of performing tasks with minimal human supervision.
+Key topics include the robot’s ability to perceive its environment, determine its location, identify and avoid obstacles, and compute and follow a trajectory to reach a specified destination.
+The course covers the operation of sensors and actuators, foundational concepts in control and planning, and critical aspects of localization, sensing, and perception necessary to achieve robotic autonomy.

 ## Key Modules